 The German Placement test hosted on Blackboard.
 To access Blackboard, use your Obie ID and password.
 Once you are in, enroll in the placement exam you want to take and begin.

 Review this instructional video about the process.

 Students who have received a score of 4 or 5 on the Advanced Placement (AP) exam in German will automatically be awarded credit for one course toward graduation.
-This course may be applied toward the major in German or German studies.
+This course may be applied toward the major in German.

 All students who have studied German–whether or not they have taken the AP exam– are strongly encouraged to take the Oberlin German Placement Test to determine their appropriate level.

 Access Blackboard to take the German Placement Test

 Please contact Chair of Jewish Studies Ellen Wurtzel for more information.